matrix-org/dendrite/docs/INSTALL.md

 > An independent NATS server is *only **required** for installation of
 > Dentrite in polylith mode*.
 Dendrite in monolith mode uses, by
 > default, an in-process NATS server, but there is no reason
-> why an external one should not be used, if for example it is already
+> why an external one should not be used, if for example if NATS is
+> already installed on a machine that is visible and accessible from
-> available on the machine where Dendrite will be installed.
+> the machine where Dendrite will be installed.

 Follow the [NATS Server installation instructions](https://docs.nats.io/running-a-nats-service/introduction/installation) and then [start your NATS deployment](https://docs.nats.io/running-a-nats-service/introduction/running).